PayString/paystring/readme.md

 * [Query users and manage payments with the PayID Public API](#query-users-and-manage-payments-with-the-payid-public-api)

 ## Web standards
-PayID uses existing web standards and infrastructure, including HTTP, DNS, and [Payment Pointers](https://paymentpointers.org/).
+PayID uses existing web standards and infrastructure, including HTTP and DNS.
 Each institution supports its users through its domain, creating a decentralized network where institutions maintain sovereignty over their own users.
 Each institution is empowered to participate in the network by deploying its own server with its own users.
 Additionally, a user who prefers to self-custody their cryptocurrency can deploy a personal PayID server, as described in [Set up a PayID server](#set-up-a-payid-server).

-PayID does not rely on any consensus protocols, greatly simplifying infrastructure demands.
+PayID does not rely on any consensus protocols, which simplifies infrastructure demands.

 ### Decentralized and trust-minimized
 PayID is built on the most successful decentralized network in history: the web.
 PayID is fully peer-to-peer with no central counterparty.
 Anyone can set up their own personal PayID server so they have no counterparty risk.